 - The Famous Jett Jackson would cut from Jett's life to his television show, Silverstone.
-Artemus, Silverstone's mentor, is only ever known as that because the actor who plays him is so mysterious.
+Artemus, Silverstone's mentor, is only ever known as that because the actor who plays him is so mysterious (though The Movie reveals his name to be Nigel).
 The Made-for-TV Movie takes this to the logical extreme by having Jett and Silverstone switch places.

 - Even more so in Season two, and after Demi Lovato's rehab stint for self-harm and bulimia.

 - Burt Ludddin's Love Buffet was a real game show interspersed with fictional "behind the scenes" elements.

 - That Mitchell and Webb Look includes "behind the scene" sketches of the two main actors talking to each other in wardrobe, in makeup, in a planning session, filming another sketch, etc.

 - In iCarly, the eponymous show (how's that for meta?) has at least one episode every episode.
 The TV viewers don't always get to see the entire episode of the web original, but it follows the trope closely.

 - Wishbone was fairly evenly split between Wishbone's real life events and whichever piece of literature he was reading.